Stephen Robert Morse

 Stephen Robert Morse is an American-British filmmaker.
 He is known for producing the Primetime Emmy Awards-nominated Amanda Knox, and directing/producing EuroTrump on Geert Wilders.
-Along with his business partner Max Peltz, Morse earned a 42nd News & Documentary Emmy Awards nomination for writing In the Cold Dark Night.
-Morse and Peltz together serve as Managing Directors of Lone Wolf Studios.
+Morse earned a 42nd News & Documentary Emmy Awards nomination for writing In the Cold Dark Night.
+Morse serves as managing director of Morse Code Group.
+Morse is the director/producer of How to Rob a Bank, the Netflix Original that premiered on June 5, 2024.
+The film was in the Netflix Global Top 10 for its first two weeks after release.

 Career

 Education

 Morse studied at the University of Pennsylvania and worked for Mother Jones after graduation.
 He graduated with an MBA from the University of Oxford's Saïd Business School.

 Early work

-At the University of Pennsylvania he directed and produced the feature documentary Ain't Easy Being Green, made from grants worth $5,000, about the 2006 United States Senate election in Pennsylvania and Duet, a short film about street musician and future star of The Voice (U.S. season 8) Anthony Riley.
+At the University of Pennsylvania he directed and produced the feature documentary Ain't Easy Being Green, about the 2006 United States Senate election in Pennsylvania and Duet, a short film about street musician and future star of The Voice (U.S. season 8) Anthony Riley.

 In 2008, he shot a video of the New Black Panthers blocking the entrance to a polling location with a strong Democratic majority in Philadelphia during the 2008 United States Elections.
 The video was posted on YouTube and went viral with over a million views, prompting a Congressional investigation.
 Morse subsequently regretted the video's success, as it was regularly repeated on Fox News early in Barack Obama's presidential career.
 This allowed 2016 presidential candidate Donald Trump to warn Pennsylvania voters to watch out for fraud from Democratic supporters, a charge that Morse refuted, citing that the incident he witnessed was isolated.
 The Philadelphia incident became known as the New Black Panther Party voter intimidation case.